A framework for emotional and social development

 Noun: Latin Fāgus (“beech”) – The Tree of Learning

-Fagus is a unique, educational resource which provides a system for schools to monitor, review and support children’s emotional and
+Fagus is a unique, educational resource which provides a system for schools to monitor, review and support children’s emotional and social development.

 Benefits for your school: